thebluewolfofthenorth/Battleship-game/README.md

    ## Acknowledgements:

-   thanks to my mentor Ronan to help me along to the completion of this project
+   thanks to my mentor Ronan to help me along to the completion of this project and thanks for the good ideas.

-   - I chose to build a simple game with the intention of keeping it straightforward and saving time to incorporate more dynamics and animations.
-However, this didn't quite work out as planned.
-I encountered minor issues, like z-index problems, which caused significant challenges and took a long time to diagnose and resolve.
-In the end, I was quite satisfied with the game's functionality, especially the JavaScript aspects.
-The design could have been better, but with more time and if this were a full-time job, I believe I could have created something truly impressive.

-## note:

-- I spend a lot of time learning about simple structure ideas not covered in the course, requiring extensive reading from w3schools on the basics.
-All of my code is self-created.
-It was disappointing to see my game fail the Lighthouse test on desktop due to several issues I wasn't aware of.
-It's possible to fix these, but I'll need more time to work on it and to further my understanding of the underlying concepts.
+   I manage to do most of the work myself but it took a lot of time to find the right code and the right way to put them together,